 With high standards of animal husbandry and pasture land management, family run farms have helped preserve this unique landscape for generations.
 It’s one of the reasons Welsh Lamb and Welsh Beef have achieved the coveted and prestigious Protected Geographical Indication (PGI) status from the European Commission.

-The lambs, which are all born in Wales, are tagged and logged from birth so that they can be identified as belonging to a specific farm and traced at every stage of the production process.
+Our lambs and cattle, which are all born in Wales, are tagged and logged from birth so that they can be identified as belonging to a specific farm and traced at every stage of the production process.
 Only approved, regularly-inspected abattoirs can prepare the meat.
 Quality is at the heart of everything they do.

-And they have used natural selective breeding methods to improve the leanness of the meat in response to consumer demand.
+And they have used natural selective breeding methods to improve the leanness of their meat in response to consumer demand.
 But apart from that, farming practices have remained largely unchanged over the centuries, working in rhythm with the seasons.

 This is the great heritage underpinning the high quality of Welsh Lamb and Welsh Beef.